 A second lesson from Parckfarm, for me personally: it is the task of giving intellectually publicity to these fragile initiatives, supporting this discursively by reflecting on it as a fellow traveler.
 I think this is also an important contribution (although it may be a slight excuse for my lack of green fingers and my fresh reluctance for everything that is practical).
 At the risk of promoting gentrification with that publicity and attention (see my reflections on urban activism elsewhere).
 But Parckfarm is sowing itself in all sorts of ways in the city … Pool is cool is a kind of continuation: a movable swimming pool in the summer to bring all the people from together via children from disadvantaged neighborhoods and to give underused places some aura … We have to see this kind of dispersion, this kind of temporal impact and yes indeed we have to investigate it (I have been doing this for years with students, nowadays, in the architecture department, PhDs are being written about urban actvism and urban social movements).

 We must continue to work on a coalition of the small often apolitical commitments and initiaves and the big picture, the real political activism of the big social movements.
-‘Klein Verzet’ (as Tine Hens called it, meaning at the same time small resistance, small gear and small entertainment) in the cracks of capitalism and major movements such as the Climate Marches, can turn the tide … Mouffe calls this kind of coalition the ‘equivalences des luttes’, the equivalence of the struggles: Hart above Hard tries, for example, to bundle the protests of the cultural and healthcare worlds and the library system and of the trade unions across the society, a wonderful movement that is unseen in the low countries and brings together practically all actors of the ‘midfield’ (as we call it) against the austerity policis and harsh politics … a unique one that is still widening ….
-Ringland, a movement that argues for the roof of the Antwerp ring road, is also such a broad coalition of urbanists, social workers, activist organizations such as St®aten Generaal and Ademloos (Breathless) and above all also: a large crowd.
+‘Klein Verzet’ (as Tine Hens called it, meaning at the same time small resistance, small gear and small entertainment) in the cracks of capitalism and major movements such as the Climate Marches, can turn the tide … Mouffe calls this kind of coalition the ‘equivalence des luttes’, the equivalence of the struggles: Hart above Hard tries, for example, to bundle the protests of the cultural and healthcare worlds and the library system and of the trade unions across the society, a wonderful movement that is unseen in the low countries and brings together practically all actors of civil society, the ‘midfield’ (as we call it) against the austerity policies and harsh rightist populist politics … a unique one that is still widening ….
+Ringland, a movement that argues for covering the Antwerp ring road, is also such a broad coalition of urbanists, social workers, activist organizations such as St®aten Generaal and Ademloos (Breathless) and above all also: a large crowd.
 If they do something, some 20,000 people show up.

 (10) “Structural Activism” or “activist lobbying” may be a necessity.
-If I draw the conclusions from the previous (and put together a guideline about professionalization and coalitions), I come to that almost bewildering observation … Activism is important but, anyway, has a modest and often slow impact, certainly on global problems.
+If I draw the conclusions from the previous (and put together the keyfeature of professionalization and coalitions), I come to that almost bewildering observation … Activism is important but, anyway, has a modest and often slow impact, certainly on global problems.
 Politics in the narrow sense remains extremely important; reformism of structures will have to take place through politics, through parties, states and negotiations.
-The transition or the catastrophe?
+Transition or catastrophe?
 That will ultimately be settled politically.
 Structural intervention in capitalism, for example by obliging it to switch to a zero-emission economy, is urgent.
-We cannot first abolish capitalism (if there is consensus, quod non) and then save the planet, we can only hope that there is enough political will to force capitalism through civilian activism that becomes real politics.
+We cannot first abolish capitalism (if there is consensus, quod non) and then save the planet, we can only hope that there is enough political will to force capitalism through civil activism that becomes real politics.
 The NGOs who participated in the table at the climate conference in Paris have understood that correctly, and are doing what I would dare to call “structural activism.”

 From a purely political point of view, perhaps only the line that runs from Sanders via Corbyn to Podemos and Syriza to Hart above Hard contains the vague political contours of a real political alternative, but structural activism is for the time being a much more certain option.
 Sitting down with banks to convince them to withdraw from investments in fossil fuels for instance.
 That is what we need, anyway.
 That is a consequence of the transdisciplinarity, the professionalization of activism and the formation of coalitions and the search for equivalences, in the hope of actually getting something done structurally.
 The decisions of the Paris climate conference are, in that sense, with all doubts and uncertainties, a bright spot.
 Some call this structural activism “resistance from within”.
 Maybe that is also, and above all, the resistance that we need today.